rotationalio/rotational.io/content/en/blog/2025-08-27-making-sense-of-llms.md

 Other considerations affect model selection including:
 - **Latency**: Edge use cases (e.g., sensors, vehicles, mobile devices) often require local inferencing, making cloud APIs impractical.
 - **Regulation**: Highly regulated industries (e.g., healthcare, defense) may prohibit sending sensitive data to external providers.
 - **Cost efficiency**: As smaller models improve, they’re becoming attractive alternatives for specific workloads.
+- **Guardrails**: Best-in-class proprietary models often include robust, thoroughly tested mechanisms to prevent misuse and abuse.
+However companies that need to ensure their AI models adhere to specific safety, ethical, or compliance policies may require the ability to implement and manage their own guardrails.
+While a greater level of control is available with self-hosted models, when setting up custom guardrails make sure to plan for the same careful design and thorough testing required for the other components of your AI system.

 ---